jonasAthiele/predicting_human_cognition/demo/README.md

 Note: If you want to use Cuda (run torch models on GPU) please refer to: https://pytorch.org/get-started/locally/ for details on how to install.

-Scripts can be run using the command promt as described below.
+Scripts can be run using the command prompt as described below.

 ## Run demo

 `demo_run`: The demo runs minimal examples of intelligence prediction within the main sample (610 subjects, 5-fold cross-validation).
-Note that only one iteration of model training is performed (either with real or permuted intelligence scores) and that the output is the result of this specific iteration.
+Note that only one iteration of model training is performed (either with correctly assigned or permuted intelligence scores) and that the output is the result of this specific iteration.
 For results in the manuscript, 10 iterations with correctly assigned scores and 100 permutations with permuted scores were performed.
 Note also that confounding variables (such as age and handedness) are not correctly assigned as those variables require permitted access to restricted data of the Human Connectome Project.

+Run it as follows:

 python run_demo.py --state 'state' --score 'score' --option 'option' --link_selection 'link_selection'